OracleSiebel/ConfiguringSiebel/ExampleCode/DISA/readme.md

         com.domain.disa.plugin.SampleOperator
         ```

-3. Compile the class and pack the META-INF folder in a jar file.
+4. Compile the class and pack the META-INF folder in a jar file.

 # **Chapter 3\.
 Deployment**

 At DISA side:

-1. Put plugin jars in _<DISA_HOME>\DesktopIntSiebelAgent\plugins_ folder.
+1. Put plugin jars in _&lt;DISA_HOME&gt;\DesktopIntSiebelAgent\plugins_ folder.
 2. Restart DISA to reload all the plug-ins.

 At Siebel OpenUI side: